geradcoles/touchbistro/README.rst

 As you can see in the above example, the order details are shown at the top, then line items with any discounts or modifiers, including a broken out subtotal per line item, making it easier to understand what's going on with modifiers and discounts.
-Next, we have the order subtotal and tax amount (tax is not working yet), followed by the order total amount.
+Next, we have the order subtotal and tax amount, followed by the order total amount.

 The next section of the receipt format contains a list of every payment applied to the order, in the order that they occurred.
 The payment type is always